awsmine/aws-bootcamp-cruddur-2023/journal/week2.md

-### 1. Instrument Honeycomb for the frontend-application to observe network latency between frontend and backend[HARD]

-### 2. Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span

-### 3. Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces
+### 1. Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces

+- I ran custom query grouped by Heatmap duration P90ms, an Run Query to see the expected results.

 **Images Saved Custom queries**